kongo2002/eventuate-chaos/README.md

 Consequently we expect the application to be able to persist any event while any or no cassandra node is partitioned from the test application container.
-You may inspect the state of the application with `docker logs -f chaos` like mentioned above or trigger a health check persist via the `./check-health.py` python script:
+You may inspect the state of the application with `docker logs -f chaos` like mentioned above or trigger a health check via the `./check-health.py` python script:

 ``` bash
 # on success the current state counter of the 'ChaosActor' is written to stdout